RamaLingeswaraRao950/SlitherNova/README.md

    - **←** = Left
    - **→** = Right
 3. Eat food to grow and increase your score.
-4. Avoid colliding with walls or yourself!
+4. Avoid colliding with walls or yourself !
 5. Use the **Mute button** to toggle audio.
 6. Change **Themes** or **Difficulty** anytime from the dropdown menus.
 7. Restart after game over by clicking the **Restart Game** button.